ntran756/INDI_LAIPrEP/README.md

-# Reproducible code for: Intersectional discrimination and preferences for long-acting injectable HIV PrEP among Black and Latino gay, bisexual, and men who have sex with men in Philadelphia: a cross-sectional study
+# Reproducible code for: Intersectional discrimination and preferences for long-acting injectable HIV PrEP

 This repository contains all code used to conduct the analyses and generate the results for the study examining how intersectional discrimination is associated with LAI PrEP preferences among gay, bisexual, and other men who have sex with men in Philadelphia, PA.